lixu4n/My-Grocery-Strore-V2/README.md

 🔨 Implemented toast confirmation when adding items to cart<br />
 🔨 Implemented website signature<br />
 🛠️ Implemented breadcrumbs and shipping info<br/>
-🛠️Added price to each product item in the cart
+🛠️Added price to each product item in the cart<br/>
-🛠️Added additional buttons to navigate between all the shopping steps
+🛠️Added additional buttons to navigate between all the shopping steps<br/>